Meteor-Community-Packages/stratosphere/README.md

 ```
 %appdata%\..\Local\.meteor\package-metadata\v2.0.1
 ```
-Next, you copy the existing database file and give it the filename you see when going to the front-end of your package server.
+Next, you copy the existing database file and give it the filename you see when going to instructions in the front-end of your package server.

 ## Usage
 To publish and sync with Stratosphere, you have to set the package server URL to your stratosphere URL.